danrgonzalez/My_Data_Science_Projects/README.md

 Learn more about Processing for Visuzalization: https://processing.org/

-## Legalese Detection

-Recent California court rulings were utilized to train a supervised NLP model to identify sentences that most resemble legalese.
-The sentences can originate from any text.
-The model was tested on a twitter stream and was able to rank users who are most associated to the legal field.
-Namely, people like Nina Totenberg and Eric Holder score high, while Justin Bieber does not, as expected.

 ## Challenge 1

 I was interviewing for a job recently and received this Challenge.
 We are essentially presented with unknown/anonymized explanatory variables and a binary target variable.
 We are to comment on any relationships.

-I moved on to next steps but did not get the job...bummer, seemed like a nice gig.
+The notebook showcases my exploratory data analysis, data visualization, and modeling.

 ## Challenge 2

 This was another challenge, however, this one was part of a "Spot Recruitment" event.
 Essentially, if you impressed their team, you could get hired on the spot.
 Spoiler Alert!
-CEO wasn't there, so no way.

-I moved on to the next round but did not get the job...bummer, seemed like a nice gig.
+CEO wasn't there that day, so no one could get hired.
+I moved on to the next round but did not get the job.

+The challenge here was a 3-way classification problem given 19 continuous variables and a target.
+We were given 1 hour to complete.

-I have two notebooks for this one.
-The first is the code that I wrote on the spot.
+I have two notebooks for this Challenge.
+The first is code that I wrote on the spot.
 The second is a re-work with h2o.ai's platform.